-Gary Beck has spent most of his adult life as a theater director.
-He has had numerous published works including Days of Destruction, Expectations, and his novel, Flawed Connections, published by Black Rose Writing.
-Gary has also had several original plays and translations produced off Broadway, in New York City, where he currently resides.
+Gary Beck has spent most of his adult life as a theater director, and as an art dealer when he couldn’t make a living in theater.
+He has had numerous published works including the poetry collections Days of Destruction, Expectations, and Dawn in Cities, and the novels Extreme Change, Flawed Connections, and Call to Valor.
+Gary’s original plays and translations of Moliere, Aristophanes, and Sophocles have been produced Off-Broadway in New York City, where he currently resides.

 Follow Gary on his Website.

 Disasters of our time come into immediate focus as they occur.
 We are shown again and again the catastrophic events of the day.
 It is the lingering effects that are seen from different viewpoints, and produce a sometimes volatile perception of our world.
 Gary Beck’s ability to capture events seen from unusual angles is on shining display in this brilliant new collection from the author of Dawn in Cities and Songs of a Clerk.

 With religion, terror, and politics as closely related as ever, is it possible to live in our world without fear?
 With the obvious threat of extremists willing to kill for their god, we also endure domestic terrorism driven by similar motives, and the politicians who seek to use it all to their advantage for power.
 Poet Gary Beck explores many of the practical, emotional, and irrational responses to acts of terror with Displays, a collection of poetry that honestly examines the state of human reaction.